 Celebrating its 26th anniversary in 2019, the Singapore Food Festival is a city-wide party that celebrates the city’s culinary traditions.
 Dining culture, both high and low are showcased as the city’s chefs and cooks take center stage.
 More than just food, the festival serves as a way to showcase culinary innovation and artistry.
 Through new perspectives on what the city’s food reflects, Singaporeans seem to ponder the very meaning of their city.
 The Singapore Food Festival gathers top gourmet chefs from around the world for a one-off culinary experience that would make other cities jealous.
 Expect one-of-a-kind inventions that last during the extent of the festival, for a limited time only, while quantities last.

-Best time to visit Singapore – Hungry Ghost Festival in August
+Hungry Ghost Festival in August

 The Chinese equivalent of Halloween, Singapore’s Hungry Ghost Festival, known as Zhong Yuan Jie, is a feast and party dedicated to those dearly departed.
 Hungry Ghost Festival is said to be the day when the souls of the dead roam the earth.